CSCfi/csc-user-guide/docs/cloud/rahti/images/overview.md

 * A domain name `docker.io`, this is the domain name of the docker registry where the image is located.
 If the domain name is not included, docker assumes it is default public docker registry, `docker.io`.
 But there are other registries, for example  `registry-console.rahti.csc.fi` is Rahti's private docker registry.

 * Then it is the path for the image, in this case it is `/library`.
-Again docker is asuming it, this path is reserved to "official base images", or in other words common Linux distributions, from where other images are based on.
+Again docker is assuming it, this path is reserved to "official base images", or in other words common Linux distributions, from where other images are based on.

 * Next, you have the image name itself, `centos`.
 There are a lot of other "base images" in `docker.io/library`, like for example, `ubuntu` or `alpine`.